-About WPD and Rosthern & district ambulance
+About ROSTHERN, WPD, LLOYDMINSTER & district ambulance

 WPD and Rosthern & District Ambulance is comprised of three ambulance services located in Rosthern, North Battleford and Lloydminster, Saskatchewan.
 The three sites utilize a complement of seventeen response vehicles and over 100 full-time, part-time, and casual staff members to respond to a combined total of over 9,500 calls per year.

 In May of 1985 Walter P. Dutchak purchased the existing ambulance service in Rosthern.
 With only two EMT attendants and two ambulances, the single crew was responsible for answering the phones and attending calls as they came in.

 Throughout the years a dispatch service was added, and the staff has grown from the original two EMT attendants to a compliment of over 14 full-time and casual staff members.
 With four response vehicles providing Basic Life Support and Advanced Life Support, Rosthern & District Ambulance responds to over 1,100 calls per year.

 Rosthern & District Ambulance’s service area covers many communities including the towns of Rosthern, Hague, Hepburn, Waldheim and Duck Lake, the Rural Municipalities of Rosthern, Fish Creek, Duck Lake, St. Louis, Laird, and the towns and villages within.